kelpieinu/kelpiesend/README.md

 `./test` - tests for the VerificationProxy Smart Contract

+`./kelpie` - to build for erc20 token support.

 This repo contains front-end code + smart-contracts.
 Verification server's code is located in the separate repository - https://github.com/Dobrokhvalov/eth2phone-server